 Staff will identify children who need extra help at an early stage and provide help and support in order to prevent concerns from escalating.
-In particular, staff will be aware of the needs of the following groups of children whose circumstances may mean they will require early help:
+In particular, staff will be aware of the needs of the following groups of children whose circumstances may mean they will require early help assessments:

-- children and young people with disabilities and additional needs, including those with special educational needs - o children and young people with mental health needs - o young carers - children and young people showing early signs of being drawn into anti-social or criminal behaviour, including gangs and organised crime and county lines; - children and young people who frequently go missing from home, school or care; - children and young people who are misusing drugs or alcohol; - children and young people at risk of exploitation through modern slavery and trafficking;
+- children and young people with disabilities and additional needs, including those with special educational needs - children and young people with mental health needs - young carers - children and young people showing early signs of being drawn into antisocial or criminal behaviour, including gangs and organised crime and county lines; - children and young people who frequently go missing from home, school or care; - children and young people who are misusing drugs or alcohol; - children and young people at risk of exploitation through modern slavery and trafficking; - children and young people whose home circumstances are negatively affected by adult substance misuse or mental ill health or domestic abuse; - children and young people at risk of honour-based abuse i.e.: FGM forced marriage - children and young people who have a parent in prison or who are affected by parental offending - children who have returned home from care; - children who show early signs of abuse or neglect; - children at risk of radicalisation; - Privately fostered children. - children who are persistently absent from school including for part of the school day.

-- children and young people whose home circumstances are negatively affected by adult substance misuse or mental ill health or domestic abuse; - children and young people at risk of honour based abuse ie: FGM forced marriage - children and young people who have a parent in prison or who are affected by parental offending - o children who have returned home from care; - o children who show early signs of abuse or neglect; - o children at risk of radicalisation; - o Privately fostered children. - children who are persistently absent from school including for part of the school day. - Where the child's extra needs require services, consideration will be given to what early help support can be offered a child by the school/college. - If the child requires an early help service from another agency, the school/college will make a referral to the Early Help service (via the Child and Family Contact team) for appropriate help and support.
-Staff will consult with parents prior to making any referral to discuss the matter and gain consent to refer the child. - Where the child is receiving an Early Help service, the school/college will work as part of the Team around the Child and take up the role of lead professional where this is appropriate. - Early help provision should be monitored and reviewed to ensure outcomes for the child are improving.
+Where the child's extra needs require services, consideration will be given to what early help support can be offered a child through the school MAST, FIT and PBS team.

+- If the child requires an early help service from another agency, the school/college will make a referral to the Early Help service for an assessment for appropriate help and support.
+Staff will consult with parents prior to making any referral to discuss the matter and gain consent to refer the child. - Many families will also access support through the short breaks assessment service to provide additional help and support to reduce wider pressure on the wider family - Where the child is receiving an Early Help service, the school/college will work as part of the Team around the Child and take up the role of lead professional where this is appropriate. - Early help provision should be monitored and reviewed to ensure outcomes for the child are improving.
 If the school/college believes that this is not the case, consideration should be given making a referral for a statutory social work service.

-4.2 Referral for a statutory social work service
+Referral for a statutory social work service